 Changes for the Spark Cash: Won’t Report to Personal Credit

-Effectively immediately, new Spark Cash for Business cards will not report to your personal credit report, as originally learned by HelpMeBuildCredit and then confirmed to me personally by a Capital One spokesperson.
+Effectively immediately, new Spark Cash Plus for Business cards will not report to your personal credit report, as originally learned by HelpMeBuildCredit and then confirmed to me personally by a Capital One spokesperson.

 - Existing Spark Cash cards will still continue to report your business line to a personal report.